cjwsam/DHT11ESP32SoilMQTT/README.md

 # DHT11ESP32SoilMQTT

   Code mai https://github.com/cjwsam  (Tama Ausetalia mai Samoa i Norge)

+  NOTE:/ Change extention to .ino for easy use with Arduino IDE

   Feel free to use this code it can be used with any esp32 board BUT its designed to be used with a DHTSoilESP32 This code in a nutshell takes humidity, tempreature and soil wetness mesurements